Virginia couple confront ‘Pandemic Blues’ with laughs, music

-Everyone has felt the pandemic blues, but the toll of isolation has taken a different shade of blue for the Balints.
-Not two to let a bad roll of the dice get them down, the Balints have turned to loved ones, each other and their musical craft to stay afloat.
+Everyone has felt the pandemic blues, but the toll of isolation has taken a different shade of blue for the Weyers Cave couple.
+Not two to let a bad roll of the dice get them down, they have turned to loved ones, each other and their musical craft to stay afloat.

 Before cancer and a pandemic threw Bart Balint a curveball, he often performed at open mic nights with guitar in hand and his wife singing vocals by his side.
-When a mutual creative friend, Katie Curtin, sent out a mass email looking for someone to pair her latest poetry with song, the Balints were eager to feed their flickering flame of creativity and dove into melodies and harmonies.
+When a mutual creative friend, Katie Curtin, sent out a mass email looking for someone to pair her latest poetry with song, Balint and Gray were eager to feed their flickering flame of creativity and dove into melodies and harmonies.

 Thus, “Pandemic Blues” transformed from a humorous poem into a raspy, jazzy song with over 1,800 views on YouTube since being posted on Aug.
 3.

-Note: This story was first published on Aug.
-20, 2020.
-It was updated on Aug.
-24, 2020 to correct the name of Bart Balint’s wife.
-She is Melanie Balint Gray, not Melanie Balint.